In the Kitch

 *Check recipe card for ingredient amounts.

-2. Mix the zucchini with the eggs, breadcrumbs, mayo, seasoning, salt and pepper in a bowl.
+Step 2.
+Combine.
+Mix the zucchini with the other ingredients in a bowl.

-3. Lay a piece of wax paper out on your work surface.
-Place the mold on the wax paper and spoon the mix into the mold (around ½ inch thick).
-Remove the mold to release the cake and repeat until all of the mixture has been used.
+Step 3.
+Use the mold.
+Place a 3" mold on wax paper and spoon the mix into the mold (around ½ inch thick).
+Remove the mold to release the cake and repeat.

 Serving Suggestions